Balloon Experiments with Amateur Radio

 Balloon Experiments with Amateur Radio (BEAR) is a series of Canadian-based amateur radio high-altitude balloon experiments by a group of amateur radio operators and experimenters from Sherwood Park and Edmonton, Alberta.
 The experiments started in the year 2000 and continued with BEAR-9 in 2012 reaching 36010 m.

 The balloons are made of latex filled with either helium or hydrogen.
 All of the BEAR payloads carry a tracking system comprising a GPS receiver, an APRS encoder, and a radio transmitter module.
 Other experimental payload modules include an Amateur Radio crossband repeater, and a digital camera all of which is contained within an insulated foam box suspended below the balloon.
 A parachute recovery system is automatically deployed when the balloon bursts at altitude.

 BEAR-1

-On May 27, 2000, this helium-filled balloon with a payload of 0.977 kg, was launched from the Bremner airport, and reached an altitude of 31,762 meters (104,206 feet).
+On May 27, 2000, this helium-filled balloon with a payload of 0.977 kg (2 lb 2½ oz), was launched from the Bremner airport, and reached an altitude of 31,762 meters (104,206 feet).
 This first flight was a test of the GPS receiver used, to ensure that the unit successfully reported location information above the 60,000-foot limit imposed upon manufacturers, as well as the payload enclosure and antenna system to be used for future flights.
 A Pooh Bear mascot was also included in the payload for luck.